FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 >**_Note:_**
 >ZigBee socket device (ZSD) is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).

-## Aruba IoT interface - Device Class Filter
+## Aruba IoT server interface - Device Class Filter

-Device class filters are used to control which IoT application are enabled and the amount of Iot data transferred on an Aruba infrastructure by using input/output filtering.
+Device class filters are used to control which IoT application are enabled and the amount of IoT data transferred on an Aruba infrastructure by using input/output filtering.

-Every device class applies a specific input filter on IoT connectivity (downstream) e.g., filtering BLE devices added ot the BLE table and an output filter on the IoT server connection (upstream) e.g., filtering which IoT data is forwarded to the remote server.
+Every device class applies a specific input filter on the IoT connectivity (radio-side) e.g., filtering BLE devices added to the BLE table and an output filter on the IoT server-side connection e.g., filtering which IoT data is forwarded to the remote server.

 >**_Note:_**
 >Concurrent input filtering can be disabled if required.
 Please refer to the [Aruba IoT documentation](#aruba-reference-documentation) for details.